3 Strategic Approaches for Business Owners to Lower Income Taxes

 The two laws below were passed into law in 2017 but are set to expire at the end of 2025.
 While they are not part of our strategic solutions for future planning, they’re worth knowing about.

-First, the introduction of the 20% Qualified Business Income (QBI) deduction
+#1 The 20% Qualified Business Income (QBI) deduction

 This was a pivotal change for entities like sole proprietorships, LLCs and S-Corporations.
 If this is you, this deduction allows eligible business owners to deduct up to 20% of their qualified business income, subject to certain limitations.